 - A Levels - Level 3 qualifications which use exam based assessments.
 Typically students choose around 3 or 4 subjects to study at this level.

 - International Baccalaureate - Level 3 qualification with core modules and elective modules.
-See section at the bottom of the page.
+See section at the bottom of this page.

-- BTEC - Level 2 or Level 3 qualifications which are assessed through a portfolio of work and observations.
+- BTEC - Level 1, 2 or 3 qualifications which are assessed through a portfolio of work and observations.

 - Apprenticeship - Intermediate (Level 2); Advanced (Level 3); or Higher (Level 4 and above).
-Usually, you will be in paid employment for 4 days per week and study towards a qualification for 1 day per week
+Usually, you will be in paid employment for four or five days per week and study towards a qualification through flexible or online learning.

 - Traineeship - A scheme for helping young people gain work skills before they move onto an apprenticeship or a job.